Om-Mandlik/text-to-speech-/README.md

-This app converts text into sppech
+This app converts text into sppech using speech synthesis function